Short-Term Load Forecasting Using AMI Data: Results and Discussion

-We first show the effect of hours aggregation on \textsc{fmf}.
-In this setting, we add consecutive hours (rows) of the original load matrix to forecast the load of aggregated hours and individual household.
-We aggregated $2, 4, 12$ and $24$ consecutive hours of the original load matrix (before data transformation).
-Results in Figure \ref{fig:technique_comparisons_with_hour_agg} shows the \textsc{mape} comparison of \textsc{fmf} with \textsc{lstm}, \textsc{rf}, and \textsc{arima} with increasing hours aggregation.
-It is clear that with no hour aggregation (when $x$-axis value is $1$), \textsc{fmf} is better than \textsc{rf} and \textsc{arima} on all datasets.
-In terms of \textsc{mape}, \textsc{fmf} yields better results as compared to \textsc{lstm} on Ireland dataset, comparable on Sweden dataset and performs slightly worse on Australia dataset.
-However, \textsc{lstm} start performing worse as we increase hours aggregation.
-Another advantage that \textsc{fmf} has over \textsc{lstm} is that \textsc{lstm} is much more computationally costly than \textsc{fmf}.
-The runtime analysis of \textsc{fmf} is given Section \ref{runtimeAnalysisSection}.
+In this section, we show results of \textsc{fmf} and other methods on forecasting loads of individual consumers for longer periods.
+We add consecutive hours (rows) of the original load matrix in this setting.
+We aggregated $2, 4, 12,$ and $24$ consecutive hours of the original load matrix (training and testing data before transformation).
+Figure~\ref{fig:technique_comparisons_with_hour_agg} shows the \textsc{mape} of \textsc{fmf}, \textsc{lstm}, \textsc{rf}, and \textsc{arima} with increasing hours aggregation.
+Clearly, with no hour aggregation (when $x$-axis value is $1$), \textsc{fmf} is better than \textsc{rf} and \textsc{arima} on all datasets. \textsc{fmf} yields better results than \textsc{lstm} on the Ireland, comparable on the Sweden and performs slightly worse on the Australia dataset.
+However, performance of \textsc{lstm} degrades with increasing hours aggregation.